Understanding what inspires you in your career

 6. Once you have identified your dominant anchor or anchors, you can use this knowledge to help formulate your career development plan, set goals in your career or analyse problems or opportunities that you have in your current position.

-Bear in mind that different jobs and situations bring forward different behaviors and different dominant anchors.
+Tip: Bear in mind that different jobs and situations bring forward different behaviors and different dominant anchors.
 For example, people early in their careers may not have management opportunities, and may therefore relate most closely to Technical/Functional anchors.
 Later on they may, for example, switch to a General Managerial anchor.
 And if life priorities change, they may identify most closely with a Lifestyle anchor.
+Don't be too rigid with this theory: Use it for guidance, and as one of the inputs to your career development plan. |

 Key Points